- June 18, 2017

 - Measuring the fabric weight, for the main fabric

-- Comparing of colors (of fabrics, accessories, and stitching threads) with a TPX or TCX Pantone book / lab dips / fabric swatches
+- Comparing colours (of fabrics, accessories, and stitching threads) with a TPX or TCX Pantone book/lab dips/fabric swatches

 - Checking seam strength, by pulling in both sides with normal force